 How to Use YouTube SEO to Generate Content Ideas for Your Channel - A Simple 5-Step Guide

-That’s why proper content research is essential for SEO.
+And that’s why proper content research is essential for SEO.
 And why SEO resources are invaluable on your hunt for content ideas that will resonate with your audience.

 If you’re just getting started out with YouTube SEO – or if you need a quick refresher – this guide will take you through the process step by step.